msztylko/programming-from-ground-up/counting/README.md

 To use these flags, you simply OR them together in the combination that you want.
 For example, to open a file in write-only mode, and have it create the file if it doesn’t exist, I would use O_WRONLY (01) and O_CREAT (0100).
 OR’d together, I would have 0101.

+## The Program Status Register

+**program status register** - holds information about what happens in a computation.

+## Other Numbering Systems

+The way a computer handles decimals is by storing them at a fixed precision (number of significant bits).
+A computer stores decimal numbers in two parts - the *exponent* and the *mantissa*.

+For example, 12345.2 is stored as 1.23452 * 10^4.
+The mantissa is 1.23452 and the exponent is 4.
+All numbers are stored as X.XXXXX * 10^XXXX.
+The number 1 is stored as 1.00000 * 10^0.

+Negative numbers could be represented with the first bit singaling the sign.
+However, such representation has mamy complications for numeric operations and instread we use **two’s complement** representation.

+To get the negative representation of a number in two’s complement form, you must perform the following steps:
+1. Perform a NOT operation on the number
+2. Add one to the resulting number

+So, to get the negative of 00000000000000000000000000000001, you wouldfirst do a NOT operation, which gives 11111111111111111111111111111110, and then add one, giving 11111111111111111111111111111111.
+To get negative two, first take 00000000000000000000000000000010.
+The NOT of that number is 11111111111111111111111111111101.
+Adding one gives 11111111111111111111111111111110.

+Also, the first digit still carries the sign bit, making it simple to determine whether or not the number is positive or negative.
+Negative numbers will always have a 1 in the leftmost bit.